azitowolf/lablog/src/index.md

 ---
-title: tinycode blog
+title: tinycode
-layout: "base.njk"
+layout: base.njk
 ---

-This is a software knowledge sharing blog by @azitowolf.
+This is a blog by @azitowolf.

-The goal is to share a bit of what I've learned with the development community.
+I mostly write about software, but occasionally about culture and economics as well.

-Check out the posts here:
+The goal is to share a bit of what I've learned.

 {% for post in collections.posts %}
 - [{{post.data.title}}]({{post.url}})